How to Reduce Employee Turnover: 8 Tactics to Try

 - Put effort into your onboarding.
 You don’t want to lose your newly hired employees before they even get started.
 Studies have shown that standardized, robust onboarding programs boost employee retention.
 For example, companies with solid onboarding processes “improve new hire retention by 82% and productivity by over 70%.
 Companies with weak onboarding programs lose the confidence of their candidates and are more likely to lose these individuals in the first year.”

 - Offer flexibility.
 Never has flexibility in the workplace been as important.
-And many employees now demand this flexibility moving forward, even post-COVID.
-For example, according to a recent study, only 36 percent of Millennials and 46 percent of Gen X and Gen Z prefer to work on-site full-time.
-The majority of employees prefer a more flexible arrangement that employers must adopt permanently, not just in a time of global crisis.
+According to a recent study, only 36 percent of Millennials and 46 percent of Gen X and Gen Z prefer to work on-site full-time.
+The majority of employees prefer a more flexible arrangement that employers must adopt permanently to reduce employee turnover.

 How to reduce employee turnover will continue to be a critical metric for human resources professionals.
-Find out how Cangrade’s Pre-Hire Assessments can help your organization reduce turnover at every stage of the employee’s life cycle—from pre-hire to post-hire.
+Find out how Cangrade’s Pre-Hire Assessments can help your organization reduce turnover by hiring candidates that will stay.